alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 $\color{orange} \scriptsize{ \hspace{24pt} \hspace{24pt} \text{ Accepting optional numeric input } }$
 $\color{orange} \scriptsize{ \hspace{24pt} \hspace{24pt} \text{ Validation and feedback using \tt{std::function} and lambdas } }$

-The chapter title mentions “input of strings” but the discussion of `string` input, at the start of section 3.1.2, is just *3 short paragraphs with 2 two-line code snippet examples*.
+The chapter title “Input of strings and numbers” mentions “input of strings” but the discussion of `string` input, at the start of section 3.1.2, is just *3 short paragraphs with 2 two-line code snippet examples*.
 Here Frances mentions and exemplifies that iostreams input to a `string` can be done with `>>` or with `getline`, and she describes the general effect of each.
 She does not address

 * how to input a general Unicode string from a console in a portable way
   &mdash; i.e. how to work around this limitation of Windows C++ standard library implementations;